-- (ii) include the amount of any final levy to be imposed as part of its final budget meeting noticed in compliance with 20-9-131. - (b) Proceeds from the levy may be expended only for the purposes under 20-9-525(2), and the expenditure of the money must be reported in the annual trustees' report as required by 20-9-213. - (c) Whenever the trustees of a district impose a levy pursuant to this section subsection (3) during the current school fiscal year, they shall budget for the proceeds of the levy, the deposits and transfers authorized under subsection (3)(f) of this section, and anticipated state aid pursuant to 20-9-525(3) in the district's building reserve fund budget.
-Any expenditures of the funds must be made in accordance with the financial administration provisions of this title for a budgeted fund. - (d) When a tax levy pursuant to this section subsection (3) is included as a revenue item on the final building reserve fund budget, the county superintendent shall report the levy requirement to the county commissioners by the later of the first Tuesday in September or within 30 calendar days after receiving certified taxable values and a levy on the district must be made by the county commissioners in accordance with 20-9-142. - (e) A subfund in the building reserve fund must be created for the deposit of proceeds from the levy, the deposits and transfers authorized under subsection (3)(f) of this section, and anticipated state aid pursuant to 20-9-525(3). - (f) If the imposition of 10 mills pursuant to subsection (3)(a) is estimated by the trustees to generate an amount less than the maximum levy revenue specified in subsection (3)(a), the trustees may deposit additional funds from any lawfully available revenue source and may transfer additional funds from any lawfully available fund of the district to the subfund provided for in subsection (3)(a), up to the difference between the revenue estimated to be raised by the imposition of 10 mills and the maximum levy revenue specified in subsection (3)(a).
-The district's local effort for purposes of calculating its eligibility for state school major maintenance aid pursuant to 20-9-525 consists of the combined total of funds raised from the imposition of 10 mills and additional funds raised from deposits and transfers in compliance with this subsection (3)(f). - (g) A district awarded a quality schools facility grant pursuant to [former] Title 90, chapter 6, part 8, during the biennium beginning July 1, 2017, may not impose the levy under this subsection (3) during the biennium beginning July 1, 2017. - (4) (a) A voted levy may be imposed and a subfund must be created with the approval of the qualified electors of the district to provide funding for transition costs incurred when the trustees:
+(ii) include the amount of any final levy to be imposed as part of its final budget meeting noticed incompliance with 20-9-131.

+(b) Proceeds from the levy may be expended only for the purposes under 20-9-525(2), and the expenditure of the money must be reported in the annual trustees' report as required by 20-9-213.

+(c) Whenever the trustees of a district impose a levy pursuant to this subsection (3) during the current school fiscal year, they shall budget for the proceeds of the levy, the deposits and transfers authorized under subsection (3)(f) of this section, and anticipated state aid pursuant to 20-9-525(3) in the district's building reserve fund budget.
+Any expenditures of the funds must be made in accordance with the financial administration provisions of this title for a budgeted fund.

+8 (d) When a tax levy pursuant to this subsection (3) is included as a revenue item on the final building 9 reserve fund budget, the county superintendent shall report the levy requirement to the county commissioners 10 by the later of the first Tuesday in September or within 30 calendar days after receiving certified taxable values 11 and a levy on the district must be made by the county commissioners in accordance with 20-9-142.

+(e) A subfund in the building reserve fund must be created for the deposit of proceeds from the levy, the deposits and transfers authorized under subsection (3)(f) of this section, and anticipated state aid pursuant to 20-9-525(3).

+15 (f) If the imposition of 10 mills pursuant to subsection (3)(a) is estimated by the trustees to generate 16 an amount less than the maximum levy revenue specified in subsection (3)(a), the trustees may deposit 17 additional funds from any lawfully available revenue source and may transfer additional funds from any lawfully 18 available fund of the district to the subfund provided for in subsection (3)(a), up to the difference between the 19 revenue estimated to be raised by the imposition of 10 mills and the maximum levy revenue specified in 20 subsection (3)(a).
+The district's local effort for purposes of calculating its eligibility for state school major 21 maintenance aid pursuant to 20-9-525 consists of the combined total of funds raised from the imposition of 10 22 mills and additional funds raised from deposits and transfers in compliance with this subsection (3)(f).

+(4) (a) A voted levy may be imposed and a subfund must be created with the approval of the qualified electors of the district to provide funding for transition costs incurred when the trustees:

+25 (i) open a new school under the provisions of Title 20, chapter 6;

+26 (ii) close a school;

+27 (iii) replace a school building;

+(iv) consolidate with or annex another district under the provisions of Title 20, chapter 6; or

+Legislative Services Division HB 192.1